Curved Koszul duality of algebras over unital versions of binary operads: Application: symplectic Poisson n -algebras

-which is indeed a quasi-isomorphism thanks to classical Koszul duality of operads.
-The functor $\bar{S}^{c}$ preserves quasi-isomorphisms as we are working over a field, by the Künneth theorem.
-Therefore we obtain that $\Omega_{\kappa}(qA^{\ashk}) \to qA$ is a quasi-isomorphism, therefore $qA$ is Koszul, and therefore by definition $A$ is Koszul. \end{proof}
+which is indeed a quasi-isomorphism thanks to the Koszul property of $\Lie_n$.
+The functor $S$ preserves quasi-isomorphisms as we are working over a field of characteristic zero.
+Therefore we obtain that $\Omega_{\kappa}(qA^{\ashk}) \to qA$ is a quasi-isomorphism, thus $qA$ is Koszul, and therefore by definition $A$ is Koszul. \end{proof}